ravisuresh229/hospital-benchmark-tool/README.md

 This tool allows users to compare a hospital’s patient experience metrics to state and national averages, visualize performance gaps, and export a professional PowerPoint report for presentations.

-## ✅ Features
+##  Features

-* 📊 Interactive dashboard to compare **hospital vs. state vs. national** HCAHPS scores
+*  Interactive dashboard to compare hospital vs. state vs. national HCAHPS scores
-* 📝 Select key patient experience metrics to analyze
+*  Select key patient experience metrics to analyze
-* 🎨 Visual bar charts with labeled values
+*  Visual bar charts with labeled values
-* 📥 Download a **PowerPoint report** with a formatted table and chart
+*  Download a **PowerPoint report** with a formatted table and chart
-* 🖥️ Simple, user-friendly interface
+*  Simple, user-friendly interface
-* ☁️ Works with publicly hosted CSV data from Dropbox (no local data upload required)
+*  Works with publicly hosted CSV data from Dropbox (no local data upload required)

-## 🚀 Getting Started
+## Getting Started

 1️⃣ Clone the repository: